-WHAT MAKES the debate over same sex marriage around the world really interesting is the power of empathy, when ordinary people who are not lesbian or gay begin to see it from our point of view.
+WHAT MAKES the debate over same-sex marriage around the world really interesting is the power of empathy, when ordinary people who are not LGBT begin to see it from our point of view.

 Spare six minutes to hear this man say why he began to get what it’s like to be judged second-rate for who you are and who you love.
 Expect to be moved.

 I didn’t expect to be moved so much, but the love of this man for his brother, the empathy he expresses and the challenge to other ‘straight’ people to be allies is powerful.

 We were fortunate, as the first couple to register our civil partnership in a place of worship in the UK, to experience overwhelming support and affirmation from family and friends.
 However, in the publicity our service generated we heard our share of dissent, from a Daily Mail misrepresentation (now edited following my complaints, though the readers’ comment remain) of an interview we gave to the Liverpool Echo (which was good, though I was having a bad hair day!), to a conservative Catholic blog which claims to Protect The Pope – although I am sure the leader of the world’s Roman Catholics is well able to defend himself.

 At first I was distressed by the negativity, then I realised that they weren’t there, they don’t know the sincerity of our hearts, how long we wrestled with our consciences, and how much reflection we put into researching and writing our own service – more than most couples considering marriage, I would guess.
 When they are prepared to listen to our story, then I’ll be prepared to listen to them in return.
 Then we may agree to disagree, but at least it will be based on mutual respect, not a self-proclaimed right to judge our lives and love without knowing a thing about us.